thewhitetulip/build-app-with-python-antitextbook/manuscript/03-01-understanding-variables.md

 Read the [docs](https://docs.python.org/3/library/stdtypes.html#set-types-set-frozenset)

 Sets are same as lists, but they don't allow duplicates.
-Only hashable elements are allowed as their members (basic data types like int, float, string, complex).
+Only hashable elements are allowed as their members (int, float, string, complex, tuples).

 ### Immutability